phuketthailandpropertytax

 1. Wire transfer purpose code is wrong.
 Your home bank must use SWIFT code 318059 (“property purchase”) in field 70 of the MT103 message.
 If your bank uses a generic “personal transfer” code, the Thai bank may classify the inbound funds as a personal remittance and refuse to issue a property-grade FET.
 Ask your home bank to use the exact wording “For condominium purchase in Thailand” alongside the 318059 code.

 2. Multiple small transfers instead of one large one.
 Sending six wires of $30K each instead of two wires of $90K each is a classic AML red flag.
 Compliance teams treat this pattern as potential structuring (smurfing).
 Send the largest tranches your bank will allow, and never split below the $50K threshold unless your lawyer specifically advises it for a reason.
+MORE Group case study: a 2024 UK buyer split a $180,000 purchase into four $45,000 wires to stay under perceived bank limits; Bangkok Bank rejected all four, the buyer lost 6 weeks and paid penalty interest to the developer, and ultimately rewired two tranches of $90,000 to resolve.
+Total cost of the mistake: $4,200 in FX spreads and penalties.

 3. The recipient name does not exactly match your passport.
 “John A. Smith” on the passport but “John Smith” on the wire will trigger a verification hold.
 Middle names, initials, hyphens, and accents must all match exactly.
 Foreign buyers from Spain, Latin America, and the Arab world (where two surnames are common) need to be especially careful.

 4. Source-of-funds documentation missing for amounts over $200K.
 For transfers above $200,000, expect the bank to ask for at least two of the following: 12 months of personal bank statements showing the funds accumulating, a notarised employment letter, a business sale contract, or audited company accounts.
-Provide them upfront — chasing them later adds two weeks.
+Provide them upfront, chasing them later adds two weeks.

 5. Transfer originates from a country on the FATF grey list.
 As of 2026 the FATF grey list includes the UAE, the Cayman Islands, Panama, the British Virgin Islands, and a handful of others.
 Wires from these jurisdictions trigger automatic enhanced due diligence and can take an extra 4 to 6 weeks.
 If you have funds parked in a UAE or BVI account, transfer them to a UK, EU, US, Singapore, or Hong Kong account first, then onward to Thailand.

 6. Crypto-converted USD without a clear bank trail.
-Coins to USD to Thailand is technically allowed, but the bank needs to see the bank-side leg of the transaction — a normal wire from a regulated exchange (Coinbase, Kraken, Binance.US) to your home bank account, then onward to Thailand.
+Coins to USD to Thailand is technically allowed, but the bank needs to see the bank-side leg of the transaction, a normal wire from a regulated exchange (Coinbase, Kraken, Binance.US) to your home bank account, then onward to Thailand.
 Direct OTC crypto-to-fiat conversions in Dubai or Singapore typically get rejected by Thai compliance teams.

 7. Wire sent to the wrong account.
 This sounds obvious, but it happens.
 The wire must go to your own Thai foreign currency account at the receiving bank.
 Wires sent directly to the seller’s account, the developer’s escrow, or a lawyer’s client account do not generate a Land Office-compliant FET.
 Always wire to your own account first.

 First, the Land Office will refuse to register the freehold transfer in your name.
 The Chanote stays with the seller.
 You may have paid in full, but legally the property is still theirs.
-This is the worst-case scenario, and it does happen — typically when buyers wire money directly to the developer instead of through their own Thai bank account.
+This is the worst-case scenario, and it does happen, typically when buyers wire money directly to the developer instead of through their own Thai bank account.

 Second, even if you complete a leasehold or company-structured purchase, you lose the right to freely repatriate the eventual sale proceeds.
 Without a FET on file, you can still sell the property, but to wire the proceeds out of Thailand you will need a Bank of Thailand approval (a Form Tor Tor 3) for each tranche over THB 50,000.
 This adds bureaucratic friction every time you want to move money home.